baltimoreheritage/tours/_posts/2012-08-25-urban-renewal-bike.md

 GBC, not satisfied with this slow pace of public planning, formed their own in house planning team, the Planning Council, headed by nationally-known planner David Wallace from Philadelphia, and with William Potts and George Kostritsky as staff designers, plan formed the basis of a $25 million bond issue in 1958.

-- Beginning in Philadelphia, PA in 1953, under Mayor Joseph S. Clark, David Wallace led a citywide urban redevelopment evaluation that resulted in the Central Urban Renewal Area (CURA) Report.
+- Beginning in Philadelphia, PA in **1953**, under Mayor Joseph S. Clark, David Wallace led a citywide urban redevelopment evaluation that resulted in the Central Urban Renewal Area (CURA) Report.
 In it he established a new strategy for overall redevelopment that targeted catalytic actions to strengthen communities and downtown.
 CURA became a model for other cities, notably Baltimore, MD.

 The plan was unusual for its time in not pursuing a &quot;clean-slate&quot; site, but rather incorporating existing structures.
 The 33 acres (13 ha) site includes three public plazas designed by  [RTKL](http://en.wikipedia.org/wiki/RTKL), connected by walkways and pedestrian bridges.

-After eighteen months, in March 1958, they presented the result of their work to the mayor and to the city: office buildings, commercial space, hotels, a theatre, three public plazas, underground parking, and skywalks providing pedestrian access to the whole area separated from the traffic.
+After eighteen months, in **March 1958**, they presented the result of their work to the mayor and to the city: office buildings, commercial space, hotels, a theatre, three public plazas, underground parking, and skywalks providing pedestrian access to the whole area separated from the traffic.

 ## Morris Mechanic Theatre (1967)